Greg Barker, Baron Barker of Battle: Ministerial career

-In 2010, Barker was appointed a Minister of state under Chris Huhne at the Department for Energy and Climate Change.
+In 2010, Barker was appointed a Minister of state under Chris Huhne at the Department of Energy and Climate Change.
 Projects that he pursued included the Green Investment Bank, Renewable Heat Incentive and Capital Markets Climate Initiative.
 Green Investment Bank was later privatized over his objection and is now known as Green Investment Group.

 During his tenure, he was accused of using a staff microwave to warm a cushion for his dog, Otto.

 In 2012, he accepted additional responsibility as Minister for Business Engagement with India.
 The next year, he joined with MP Virendra Sharma to confer a Lifetime Achievement Award on the late Jawaharlal Darda, considered an Indian national hero for his role in ending British rule.

 In 2014, he was a member of a delegation to India headed by the Chancellor of the Exchequer.

 House of Lords

 In August 2015, Barker was nominated for a life peerage in the Dissolution Peerages List.
 On 12 October 2015, he was created Baron Barker of Battle, of Battle in the County of East Sussex.
 On 10 November of that year, he was introduced to the Lords.
 He was supported during the ceremony by John Browne, Baron Browne of Madingley, and Guy Black, Baron Black of Brentwood.

 In February 2019, Barker took a leave of absence from the House of Lords upon accepting an executive chairmanship position with the En+ Group.
 Barker was credited with having helped the Russian company to have the US sanctions lifted earlier that year, for which he was awarded a bonus of about £3–4 million (US$3.9–$5.2 million) that he described as "relatively modest".